Umuzi-org/ACN-syllabus/content/projects/first-personal-website/_index.md

 Also, we'll be looking out for good developer habits.
 Please make sure you push your code often and your git commit messages actually make sense!

+Try to avoid fancy flowery language, it's actually more impressive when people get straight to the point.
+Communicate clearly and efficiently.

+Demonstrate attention to detail.
+Make sure your stuff is tidy.
+Use whitespace as needed.
+Make sure your pictures are not squashed or stretched.

 ### Links

 - [How to make a GitHub Page](https://pages.github.com/)